gpr-opthyprms

 -a, --lmethod NAME

 Linear algebra method for matrix inversion.
-Supported algorithms are: default, svd (SVD - singular value decomposition, divide and conquer driver), svd2 (SVD - singular value decomposition, simple driver), lu (LU factorization), and ll (LL - Cholesky factorization).
+Supported algorithms: default, svd (SVD – singular value decomposition, divide-and-conquer driver), svd2 (SVD – singular value decomposition, simple driver), lu (LU factorization), and ll (LL – Cholesky factorization).

 (Default: default)